TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

-::::{prf:remark} Row reduced echelon matrix versus back substitution
+::::{prf:remark} Row reduced echelon matrix versus back-substitution
 :label: Rem:LinSystems:RowRedVersusBackSubstitution

 We started this section by solving a linear system by reducing it to an equivalent system in echelon form and then use back-substitution.
 This is still a viable option.
-The advantage of the method described in {prf:ref}`Alg:LinSystems:ElimMethod` is that it avoids the clutter back substitution may lead to in the case of free variables.
+The advantage of the method described in {prf:ref}`Alg:LinSystems:ElimMethod` is that it avoids the clutter back-substitution may lead to in the case of free variables.

 ::::